Prime Minister of Dominica

 From forging partnerships under the Commonwealth of Dominica umbrella to promoting tourism ventures through the Discover Dominica Authority, the Prime Minister represents the island’s interests regionally and internationally.
 Dominica’s leadership in climate resilience is now globally recognised.

-Facing the impacts of tropical storms, global economic shifts, and increasing demands for sustainability, the Prime Minister’s role remains dynamic.
+Faced with the impacts of tropical storms, global economic shifts, and growing demands for sustainability, the Prime Minister’s role remains dynamic.
 Projects like the Dominica Geothermal Development Project and investment in green energy initiatives reflect a vision for a future-ready economy.

 Legacy of Leadership